polluxau/the-finals-linux-troubleshoot-guide/README.md

 If your game is on the main drive then enable hidden files in your file manager and you'll find .steam

-Go to your steamlibrary and right click on the finals, properties, updates, and find the APPID for THE FINALS, yours will be different to mine
+Go to your steamlibrary and right click on the finals, properties, updates, and find the APPID for THE FINALS

 ![image](https://github.com/user-attachments/assets/8456b6a2-4005-451a-811e-426db77b9694)